The Virtual Pain Education Summit presented by the European Pain Federation EFIC took place on 6-8 November 2020.

 How To Receive your CME/CPD Certificate

-An email will be sent to all delegates after the congress with a link to the online evaluation.
-The CME/CPD certificate will be sent to you via email 7-10 days after completing the online evaluation and credit claiming procedure.
+An email has been sent to all delegates after the congress with a link to the online evaluation.
+In case you did not receive it, please find it here: https://www.surveymonkey.com/r/VirtualPainSummit_Evaluation The CME/CPD certificate will be sent to you via email 7-10 days after completing the online evaluation and credit claiming procedure.
 The process takes about 10 minutes.
 We thank you for your feedback as it is an important part of CME/CPD accreditation and helps improve future educational offerings.

 Virtual Pain Education Summit Pricing*